Flying Air France with a Cat in Cabin (2026): Is It the Right Airline for Your Route?

 • separate from your ticket price

-Fees almost never cause a cabin pet trip to fail.
+A useful reality check: fees almost never cause a cabin pet trip to fail.
 When things go wrong, it’s nearly always about eligibility, capacity, weight, or carrier fit — not payment.

 6. Day-of-travel flow (what usually happens, calmly)